elinsoftware/servicenow-voice2me-contact-center/readme.md

 # SeviceNow Contact Center

-The Contact Center app is a custom ServiceNowapp that allows you to run one or multiple contact centers on ServiceNow.
+The Contact Center app is a custom ServiceNow app that allows you to run one or multiple contact centers on ServiceNow.

 ![Contact Center App](./assets/dashboard.png)
 **IMPORTANT**: This version is intended for testing purposes only.
 You can run it on your own ServiceNow instance and/or PDI.
 By downloading and using the app and/or code of this repository, you agree to the following [privacy policy and terms and conditions](https://app.service24x7.ai/privacy-policy-terms.html)